sweko/git-sith-site/content/articles/bytebreach-2025-writeup.md

 4. **Read the actual content** — In the wall of text challenge, the clue wasn't hidden in the HTML structure; it was in the text itself.
 Sometimes you have to actually read things.

+5. **Use the debugger for runtime obfuscation** — LLMs can help with static analysis, but when arrays are shuffled at runtime, let the browser do the work.
+Inspect variables after execution.

-5. **Cultural/language knowledge helps** — Macedonian Cyrillic, Dune references, Cicada 3301 lore, Alastair Reynolds...
+6. **Cultural/language knowledge helps** — Macedonian Cyrillic, Dune references, Cicada 3301 lore, Alastair Reynolds, real-world security incidents...
 CTFs reward broad curiosity.

+7. **Check multiple angles on GitHub** — Repos can hide secrets in commit history, branches, issues, actions, and more.

 ---